Tommy-CS/Lumina-Switch/README.md

 To be honest, most of the Javascript portion was a significant learning experience since it was my first time working with Chrome APIs.
 For example, I learned out how to check if the URL is allowed, loop through each Chrome tab to ensure it updates with the button's status, and much more.

 Overall, this project was a great experience that will help to grow my skills and expand my knowledge of front-end development.
-It might even be my introduction to making Chrome extensions!
+It might even be my introduction to making more Chrome extensions!